jpx13/duco-miners/README.md

 ## Usage

 1. Clone this repo
-1. Open up a terminal and `cd` into the repo directory
+2. Open up a terminal and `cd` into the repo directory
-1. Run `pip3 install -r requirements.txt`
+3. Run `pip3 install -r requirements.txt`
-1. Once all of the dependencies have been installed run `python3 miners.py`
+4. edit the miners2.py program to fill your username
-1. Enter in your DUCO username.
+5. Once all of the dependencies have been installed run `python3 miners.py`

 ## Extra
 Thanks to dansinclair25 for his initial work !